 Blueberries aren’t bad for dogs.
 Generally, they’re safe for puppies, adult dogs, and seniors, alike.
 If you have a particularly small dog, keep in mind that they could be a choking hazard—so consider chopping or mashing them up.

-One potential downside: If you feed your pup very large quantities of blueberries, they could end up with an upset stomach or constipation, says Morgan.
+One potential downside: If you feed your pup very large quantities of blueberries, they could end up with an upset stomach or diarrhea, says Morgan.
 That’s why it’s important to think of blueberries as an occasional treat to be enjoyed in moderation…not served by the bucket-full.

 Blueberries and Dogs: Feeding Tips